aadi23189/SC5002-Assignment2Group4/README.md

 However, there’s a drop in R² from training (0.99) to test (0.88).
 This suggests slight overfitting where the model performs a bit better on known data than unseen data.
 The gap is not big, so the model still generalizes well.
 ```
+**Results analysis:**

+**Linear Regression**

+High R^2 on both train (0.99) and test (0.88) showing that the model captures strong linear relationships and can explain most of the variation in the data.
+MSE is small in both cases and shows that predictions are generally close to their actual values.
+However, there’s a drop in R² from training (0.99) to test (0.88).
+This suggests slight overfitting where the model performs a bit better on known data than unseen data.
+The gap is not big, so the model still generalizes well.

 **Ridge Regression**

 As the alpha value increases, Training R^2 slightly decreases as regularisation limits model flexibility.
 Test R^2 increases and difference of R^2 values between train and test set as overfitting reduces.
 MSE also decreases on the test set showing a better generalisation.